sCrypt-Inc/scrypt-cli/README.md

 Read the projects `README.md` for more info on how to test and deploy the generated smart contract.

-You can also use the following command to generate a statefull smart contract project:
+You can also use the following command to generate a stateful smart contract project:

 ```sh
 scrypt p --state my-proj